dmarr1703/millo-3/IMAGE_UPLOAD_GUIDE.md

 ### Storage Considerations

-- Images are stored in your browser's localStorage
+- **Primary Storage**: Images are stored on the server in the `/uploads` directory
-- Each browser/device has its own storage
+- **No Size Limits**: Server-side storage handles files of any size
-- Images persist even after closing the browser
+- **Permanent Storage**: Images persist across browser sessions and devices
-- Clearing browser data will remove uploaded images
-- For production, consider backend storage for large galleries
+- **Fallback Support**: Automatic fallback to localStorage if server is unavailable
+- **Multi-Device Access**: Access your images from any device when logged in
+- **Backup Recommended**: Regular server backups ensure your images are safe

 ## 🔧 Technical Details